 1

-Simple Hotteok Recipe (Korean Sweet Pancake)
+Easy Hotteok (Korean Sweet Pancake)

 Gimmari are crispy Korean fried seaweed rolls and a common Korean street food.
 Seasoned glass noodles are wrapped in seaweed, and deep-fried to golden crisp.